 - The award at William Paterson University is titled the Dr. Amy Job Future Leader Award.

 - Anne E. Voss Conference Grant: This grant provides funds to attend a national conference for the first time.
 This is presented at the NJASL Spring Meeting.
-The application deadline is January 1.

 - Al Saley Scholarships: This scholarship is awarded to individuals who are going to college for graduate study in the field of educational media.
 Individuals currently employed in a school library media center, teachers interested in becoming educational media specialists, or recent college graduates interested in entering the field may apply for one of the three $1,500 scholarships.
 The applicant must provide educational background, a current transcript of educational course work, details on any volunteer experiences in educational media, a brief statement of achievements and goals in the field, as well as plans for a future position in educational media.
 Recommendations from two professional educators must accompany the application.
 This scholarship is announced at the NJASL Spring Meeting.
-The application deadline is January 1.

-- Villy Gandhi Leadership Training Scholarship: The Villy Gandhi Leadership Training Scholarship is awarded annually in honor of Past President and school library media specialist Villy Gandhi.
+The Villy Gandhi Leadership Training Scholarship is awarded annually in honor of NJASL Past President and school library media specialist Villy Gandhi.
 Villy is remembered for her extraordinary leadership, relationship with AECT and many other contributions to NJASL.
-This scholarship gives a certified school library media specialist, who is a member of NJASL, an opportunity to attend and participate in a conference offered by the Association for Educational Communications and Technology (AECT), a NJASL International affiliate.
-The recipient must agree to serve on the NJASL Board of Trustees and a committee for one year, implement at least one idea obtained at the AECT conference attended, write an article for Bookmark about the experience after the conference attended and impressions of the event, assist at the AECT Booth during the Annual NJASL Fall Conference and prepare a webinar or similar form describing the experience at AECT.
-The application deadline is March 15.
+This scholarship gives a certified school library media specialist, who is a member of NJASL, an opportunity to attend and participate at the Association for Educational Communications and Technology (AECT) Convention, a NJASL International affiliate.
+The recipient must agree to serve on the NJASL Board of Trustees and a committee for one year plus implement at least one idea obtained at the AECT Convention, write an article for Bookmark about the experience and impressions gathered after attending the AECT Convention, prepare a webinar or similar form describing the experience at AECT, assist at the AECT Booth during the Annual NJASL Fall Conference, and participate on AECT’s Technology Integrated Learning Division (TIL) Board’s monthly conference call.
+The application deadline is April 1.